 The module uses online databases and software to extract, analyse and interpret DNA and protein sequences and to model structures of proteins.

 This module is to provide an up-to-date understanding of chemical and biological technologies used in the drug discovery process.

 The MSc is a one year, full-time course involving 30 weeks of taught modules divided into two 15-week semesters.
 The part-time mode follows a similar pattern over two years.
 You take five core modules, one optional module plus a research project.

-This course is primarily designed for those wishing to pursue a career in anti-cancer drug development, whether in academia or within the pharmaceutical industry.
-The programme provides an excellent basis for further research or study.
+Our graduates primarily go on to pursue a career in anti-cancer drug development in academia or the pharmaceutical industry.
+The programme also provides an excellent basis for further research or study.

 Please note, in addition to the tuition fee there may be additional costs for things like equipment, materials, printing, textbooks, trips or professional body fees.

 Additionally, there may be other activities that are not formally part of your course and not required to complete your course, but which you may find helpful (for example, optional field trips).
 The costs of these are additional to your tuition fee and the fees set out above and will be notified when the activity is being arranged.

 Use the apply button to begin your application.

 Please note, fees and course details may be subject to change.

 You are advised to apply as early as possible as applications will only be considered if there are places available on the course.